Your guide to adventuring, hiking, swimming, and walking across the Hudson River region

 Grab a burger, some soda pop, and enjoy plein-air blockbusters and indies at one of the region's scenic drive-in movie theaters.

-Parks, towns, and hidden trails where you can see life-changing cascades - when the time is right to explore.
+Parks, towns, and hidden trails to waterfalls where you can see life-changing cascades on the east and west sides of the Hudson River.

 Soak in the sun or swim a few laps at the top waterside spots in the Hudson River region.
 Plus, COVID-19 policies to know before hitting the beach.

 Explore the Hudson Valley's most stunning views from these easy-going trails perfect for family outings and solo day trips.